Current Projects

 Team members: Zhaoyu Wang (Iowa State, wzy@iastate.edu) and Anamika Dubey (Washington State, anamika.dubey@wsu.edu)

-Industry Team Members Hong Chen (PJM), Haifeng Liu (CAISO), Fei Ding (NREL), Atena Darvishi (NYPA), Venkat Banunarayanan (NRECA), Svetlana Ekisheva (NERC), Anupam Thatte (MISO), Ruchi Rajasekhar (MISO)
+Industry Team Members Hong Chen (PJM), Chris Callaghan (PJM), Laura Walter (PJM), Haifeng Liu (CAISO), Fei Ding (NREL), Atena Darvishi (NYPA), Venkat Banunarayanan (NRECA), Svetlana Ekisheva (NERC), Anupam Thatte (MISO), Ruchi Rajasekhar (MISO)

 Project Period August 1, 2024 to July 31, 2026